 - Over a lifetime, the cost of eyeglasses and contacts can run up to thousands of dollars, and all that without fixing your eyesight for good.

-Now, the Lasik eye surgery cost may look bigger up front, but factor in the average cost of eyeglasses or contacts, and Lasik comes out as the more cost-effective alternative.
+Now, the Lasik eye surgery cost and PRK eye surgery cost may look bigger upfront, but factor in the average cost of eyeglasses or contacts, and Lasik comes out as the more cost-effective alternative.
 Better yet, it often takes only one surgery to get rid of your astigmatism for good and give you perfect eyesight for a lifetime.
+So, when you think of the cost of laser eye surgery, you must think of it as an investment over time.
+There are ways to offset the cost with things like flexible spending accounts and health savings accounts; however, you must check your eligibility for these programs through your insurance and through the LASIK eye center.

-Many eye clinics also offer Lasik financing to make the procedure more affordable, so be sure to ask your Lasik surgeon about your options for treating astigmatism.
+Many LASIK and PRK eye clinics in Orange County also offer financing packages and payment plans to make the procedure more affordable, so be sure to ask your laser eye surgeon about your options for treating astigmatism.

 What is astigmatism?